Search

 • Gender euphoria: Patients who would experience gender euphoria from having an enlarged, more prominent phallus or penis are good candidates for a metoidioplasty.
 Results are usually about the size of a thumb.

 • Accentuate bottom growth from testosterone: While Dr. Ley does not hold this as a requirement, many surgeons suggest that patients be on testosterone hormone therapy for at least 1.5-2 years prior to undergoing a metoidioplasty to maximize “bottom growth.”
-This allows for a more prominent meta result, although technically, it is not necessary.
-That said, not all trans and non-binary people who take testosterone experience noticeable growth of their erectile tissue.
+This allows for a more prominent meta result, although it is not technically necessary.
+However, not all people who take testosterone experience noticeable growth of their erectile tissue.

 • Urinate while standing: If the ability to urinate standing up is important to you, a meta can be performed with a PUL.
 Please note that Dr. Ley’s meta with PUL patients must undergo a simultaneous vaginectomy, meaning your vaginal canal/opening would be removed.